cb-nw-3/m3-7-node--fetch-async-await/README.md

 - Once a user selects a joke-type, a random joke should appear on the page.
 - If the user re-selects, then the joke changes.
 - To get the joke, contact your server ant the endpoint you created and `request` the type of joke the user wants to see.

+questions to ask: Fetch sends a body in a stringified json format.
+Why don't we need to parse it in the server ?

+question: I saved the response from my fetch() in a variable named result.
+The response to my fetch request is a json object.
+However, when I do JSON.parse(result) i get unexpected token o in json at position 1. but when I do result.json(), i get the json object that I sent back in the server.
+What is the difference ?